isaiah3031/etsy-esque/README.md

 About

-A SPA built with React and Redux over a rails API to display products, save user carts, and make pseudopurchases.
-Product details come from a restful Target.com api provided by RapidAPI.
+A SPA built with React and Redux that displays products, saves products to carts, and allows users to make pseudo-purchases.
+This is built over a backend rails api that uses bcrypt for user authentication.
+Product details come from a restful api provided by RapidAPI.

 Installation
 ```